SwayStation/DIMNameGen-DS/README.md

 A utility to generate Bandai Vital Bracelet compatible name sprites.

-There are two fonts available at this time:
+There are three fonts available at this time:
 1. DigiScript - a reconstructed font created by me, based off of the official English stage names on the VB
 2. Official Bandai font - used in the localized versions of the DIMS
 3. Agero - a font used in English name sprites in the Digimon Link project for the VB